Efficient Techniques for Low-Rank Tensor Approximation and Applications in Robust Object Detection: Experimental Results

 where $\X$ is the original tensor and $\widetilde{\X}$ is the approximated tensor.

-\begin{exa} {\rm In this example, we compare the efficiency of the proposed algorithms and baselines for the synthetic data tensors.
-Let us generate a random tensor with a low tubal rank approximation.
-To do so, we first consider a noiseless tensor $\X\in\mathbb{R}^{I_1\times I_1\times I_1}$ of the tubal rank $R$ as follows
+\begin{Example} ({\bf Synthetic data tensors}) In this example, we compare the efficiency of the proposed algorithms with baseline methods on synthetic tensor data.
+We generate a random tensor using a low-rank approximation.
+First, we construct a noiseless tensor $\X\in\mathbb{R}^{I_1\times I_2\times I_3}$ of tubal rank $R$ as follows: